 In such a situation, if you happen to suffer from an unfortunate incident, the entire financial liability is shifted to your parents or family.
 Therefore, having a term insurance plan under your name will protect your parents from bearing the financial overburden and help pay the debt easily.

-One of the prime term insurance benefits is that the policy is quite cheap on the pocket when it is bought at an early stage in life.
+If you see, one of the prime term insurance benefits is that the policy is quite cheap on the pocket when it is bought at an early stage in life.
 Since you are young and healthy in your 20s, the insurer considers you as a low-risk applicant.
 Hence, the premiums charged are low.

 Many people consider starting a family and building a life in their 30s, and financial liabilities are a part of a growing family.
 You may want to buy a new car or shift to a new home, which will require taking a loan.
 Also, while you have to take care of your children and their education, your parents may become financially dependent on you as well.